Everything you need to know about the 5th Edition of the Global Citizen Forum on Oct 10-12, 2019

 Technology: Technology is changing the way the world evolves, whether in respect to identification, policy and regulation, artificial intelligence, security measures, education, and social awareness.
 Through this loop, we aim at enhancing access and education of young migrants and refugees across the globe.

-Creativity: The concept of borders is completely obsolete in the context of art, music and sports.
+Culture: The concept of borders is completely obsolete in the context of art, music and sports.
 The level of connectedness these spheres provide should serve as a role model for the level of mobility people should have access to.
 Through this loop we aim to raise the voice of global citizenship zooming into its rights but also underlining the responsibilities it carries along.

 Mobility: Within this loop we will focus on the current migration processes and the challenges, opportunities, and failures that exist within this space.
 Access must be a universal right for all where the power of positive governance, technologies and creativity are only a few of the tools that can help us move in that direction.